hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfconfig-v2.html.md

   representation](/docs/internals/json-format.html#expression-representation)
   section of the JSON output format documentation.

-For example, to determine if an output is working based on a particular resource value, one could do:
+For example, to determine if an output is based on a particular resource value, one could do:

 ```